Jeff Hayward: President & CEO

 Jeff Hayward has served as President & CEO of Heart of Florida United Way since December 2016.
-With nearly 18 years of experience in the United Way network and as a nonprofit professional, Jeff brings a unique blend of expertise to the Heart of Florida United Way.
+With over 20 years of experience in the United Way network and as a nonprofit professional, Jeff brings a unique blend of expertise to the Heart of Florida United Way.

-Before his arrival to Central Florida, Jeff served as chief of external affairs at United Way of Massachusetts Bay where he was responsible for overseeing the annual strategic investment of nearly $32 million in initiatives and agencies.
-In addition, Hayward managed the public policy strategy, volunteer engagement, grants, and marketing and communications.
+Before his arrival to Central Florida, Jeff served as chief of external affairs at United Way of Massachusetts Bay (Boston) where he was responsible for overseeing the annual strategic investment of nearly $32 million in initiatives and agencies.
+In addition, Hayward oversaw marketing and communications, volunteer engagement, grants department and the public policy strategy.

-Just prior to his becoming chief of external affairs, he held the position of senior vice president of community impact where he was responsible for the development and implementation of United Way’s strategies related to healthy childhood development, increasing youth opportunities and family financial stability.
-In this role in 2007, Jeff oversaw United Way’s strategic shift in its grant-making strategy, one which tied United Way’s investment in community-based agencies to the achievement of measurable, specific outcomes in these focus areas.
+Prior to his becoming chief of external affairs, he held the position of senior vice president of community impact where he was responsible for the development and implementation of United Way’s strategies related to healthy childhood development, increasing youth opportunities and family financial stability.
+In 2007, Jeff oversaw United Way’s strategic shift in its community investment strategy, one which tied United Way’s investment in community-based agency partners to the achievement of measurable, specific outcomes in these focus areas.

 Jeff’s professional background – a hybrid of politics, public and private sector service – has prepared him well for his responsibilities.
-He previously served as chief of staff to the Mayor of Lynn for five years.
+He previously served as chief of staff to the Mayor of Lynn, Massachusetts for five years.
 He later served as a member of the Massachusetts House of Representatives before becoming the New England vice president for development and marketing for a national, publicly traded health care company.

-Jeff represented United Way on the Board of the Massachusetts Alliance for Shelter and Housing, a first-in-the-world “Pay for Success” initiative to reduce chronic individual homelessness statewide.
-He was also a member of the MA Policy Academy on Ending Family Homelessness charged with developing a 10-year plan to eliminate family homelessness and was a member of the MA Department of Transitional Assistance’s Housing and Homeless Advisory Committee appointed by the Commissioner of DTA.
-He also served on the Massachusetts Commission to End Homelessness which developed a five year plan to end homelessness in MA under the Patrick Administration.
+Jeff represented United Way of MA Bay on the Board of the Massachusetts Alliance for Shelter and Housing, a first-in-the-world “Pay for Success” initiative to reduce chronic individual homelessness statewide.
+He was also a member of the MA Policy Academy on Ending Family Homelessness charged with developing a 10-year plan to eliminate family homelessness, and was a member of the MA Department of Transitional Assistance’s Housing and Homeless Advisory Committee appointed by the Commissioner of DTA.
+He also served on the Massachusetts Commission to End Homelessness, which developed a five-year plan to end homelessness in MA under the Patrick Administration.